 Oregon is indeed a blue state, at least where berries are concerned.
 State growers produced a record 72 million pounds of blueberries in 2012, the same year Oregon became the first U.S. state to export fresh blueberries to South Korea.
 But other berries are also bursting across the borders.
 While the value of the blueberry crop actually fell due to lower market prices, blackberries and cranberries enjoyed double-digit increases in value, and half the berry crops significantly increased in production.
 In 2011, blueberries were the state’s eighth most valuable commodity, followed by blackberries (19), and strawberries, cranberries and raspberries (36-38).
 Oregon was the No. 1 producer nationally of blackberries, loganberries and black raspberries, and the third leading producer of blueberries, red raspberries, strawberries and cranberries.

 Friday, May 22, 2015

-Friday, May 15, 2015
+Friday, May 22, 2015

 BY JACOB PALMER | DIGITAL NEWS EDITOR

 The recent tragedy in Philadelphia has called attention to Amtrak and the nation's woefully underfunded rail service.
 Here are six facts about the Amtrak Cascades corridor between Eugene and Vancouver B.C.

 BY LINDA BAKER | EDITOR

 Reinventing capitalism.
 Office dumpster divers.
 Handprints versus carbon footprints.

 As part of our green workplaces story, Oregon Business checked out a community service project undertaken by Portland Youth Builders, a nonprofit alternative high school.
 In partnership with Whole Foods, PYB built garden boxes for a Home Forward housing site.
 Home Forward is a government agency that provides housing for low income residents and people with disabilities.